dowjones/distribucache/README.md

 The `CacheClient` events are propagated from the `Cache`s created by the client.
 You can disable event-propagation by setting `config.stopEventPropagation` to `true`.

-The following events are emmitted *before* the actual call is completed:
+The following events are emitted *before* the actual call is completed:

   - `get` - `(key, namespace)`
   - `set` - `(key, value, namespace)`